 Essential to our preparation for that first trip and often consulted since is Kas Stone’s 2008 guidebook Paddling and Hiking The Georgian Bay Coast.

-My brother and I came back from our PEI teaser of an introduction to the Georgian Bay coast and were already planning a return visit, something a bit longer and more ambitious than our PEI tour.
+My brother and I returned from our PEI teaser of an introduction to the Georgian Bay coast and were already planning a return visit, a bit longer and more ambitious than our PEI tour.

 The fact that this paddlers’ paradise is less than three hours from the urban sprawl of the Toronto area is remarkable.
-You leave the city at 7 a.m., and at 10, you are paddling down the east side of Franklin Island or on your way to the Minks or McCoys!
+Three hours after leaving Toronto, you are paddling down the east side of Franklin Island on your way to the Minks or McCoys!

-The one significant objective danger on Georgian Bay is potentially rough water if the wind – often from the SE – is blowing hard.
+The one significant objective danger on Georgian Bay is potentially rough water if the wind – often from the SW – blows hard.
 Lack of sound judgment is the one significant subjective danger!